Freedom of religion in Belgium: Education

 The constitution requires religious teaching in public schools to be neutral; there is no definition of 'neutral' in the constitution.
 Students in Flanders can opt out of these classes; outside of Flanders, these courses are mandatory.
 Francophone schools must legally offer a mandatory one-hour per week philosophy and citizenship course and a one-hour mandatory course on either philosophy and citizenship or one of the recognized religions.

-Anti-Semitism
+Antisemitism

 Federal law prohibits public statements inciting religious hatred, including Holocaust denial; the maximum sentence for Holocaust denial is one year in prison.
 An antiracism law that prohibits discrimination based on nationality, race, skin color, ancestry, national origin, or ethnicity can legally be applied to cases of antisemitism.

 Societal abuses and discrimination

-According to the Jewish Policy Research in the UK, Belgium had the lowest level of anti-Semetic incident across the 12 European countries they analysed.
+According to the Jewish Policy Research in the UK, Belgium had the lowest level of antisemitic incident across the 12 European countries they analysed.

-In 2021, the Unia agency reported 81 anti-Semitic incidents, a decrease from 2020; half of these were online.
+In 2021, the Unia agency reported 81 antisemitic incidents, a decrease from 2020; half of these were online.
 Unia also reported 243 cases of other religious discrimination or harassment in 2021, a decrease from 2020; most of these were against Muslims, although 4 were against Christians.